Testosterone and Weight Gain

 Stopping smoking is oddly linked with a drop in testosterone, because we usually consider this to be a positive health behavior.
 I postulate the change in testosterone level due to quitting smoking could be explained by the fact that stopping smoking is often associated with weight gain.
 The authors indeed found that the most significant drops in testosterone levels occurred after men lost a spouse or gained 4-5 levels of BMI which equates to a 30-40 pound weight gain.
 Stopping smoking is often associated with weight gains in this range.
 The authors reported that losing a spouse or gaining 30 pounds caused declines in testosterone levels that approximated 10 years of aging.

 The good news?
 Losing weight can help your testosterone levels normalize, which can help men maintain normal lean muscle, physical performance, and even lean bone mass.
-At Cederquist Medical Wellness Center we are able to help men lose weight eating foods they enjoy, and we can develop a plan that fits into even the busiest schedules.
+At bistroMD we are able to help men lose weight eating foods they enjoy, and we can develop a plan that fits into even the busiest schedules.

 Source: Journal of Clinical Endocrinology and Metabolism Vol. 92, No 2 549-555.